Growing against the grain has its bumps, but for Ben Moore of Pixel Union, it’s also had its (major) triumphs.

 “We were getting so many requests for minor customizations from our theme customers, and we were just turning that business away,” he explained.
 “The opportunity was getting bigger with each passing month, and it seemed crazy not to take advantage of it.
 That’s when we got into the services side.”

-“We realized that everything we were learning about merchants, while providing client services as a Plus Expert and supporting our themes, was like gathering intel that we could apply to our next projects,” Ben said.
+“We realized that everything we were learning about merchants, while providing client services as a Plus Partner and supporting our themes, was like gathering intel that we could apply to our next projects,” Ben said.

 That intel helped Pixel Union with their theme work, but getting into apps meant they were leveraging that insight and experience for every bit of value.